ks20447/SciComp_Project/README.md

 # SciComp_Project

-A library containing a series of numerical methods associated with the time simulating and investigating of Oridinary and Partial Differential equations (ODE/PDE's).
+A library containing a series of numerical methods associated with the time simulating and investigating of Ordinary and Partial Differential equations (ODE/PDE's).
 Created as part of the Scientific Computing module coursework for Engineering Mathematics in the University of Bristol.

 ## Authors
 Adam Morris (ks20447@bristol.ac.uk)